GoSecure/pyrdp/README.md

 research and offensive purposes.
 As last resort, PyRDP will also try to capture hashes from connections where the server enforces NLA but PyRDP was initiated as non-NLA (`tls`).
-The captured NetNTLMv2 hash can be found in the logs and it's formatted so cracking tools (ie. John The Ripper) can ingest it.
+The captured NetNTLMv2 hash can be found in the `mitm.log` log file and it's formatted so cracking tools (ie. John The Ripper) can ingest it.

 #### Other MITM arguments
 Run `pyrdp-mitm.py --help` for a full list of arguments.